 </script>How Do You Debug and Monitor Open Graph Tags?

 Every platform caches previews — typically 24–72 hours on Facebook, up to 7 days on LinkedIn, and indefinitely on Slack and Telegram until a user-side clear.
 Debugging means two things: inspecting what a crawler sees, and forcing a refresh after you change a tag.
+If your image is missing entirely after a deploy, walk through the "OG image not showing" checklist before blaming the cache.

 Facebook Sharing Debugger